Bart-Edelbroek/amoeba_miRNAevo/README.md

 Prerequisites: Python 3, Biopython, RNAlib, matplotlib, numpy

 ## microRNA analysis
 Following miRNA curation, high confidence miRNAs are identified and further analysed in **amoeba_miRNAevo.Rmd**.
 The data for the analysis is located in the 'data_in' and is mostly derived from the miRNA_curation.py script and other scripts located in the 'helper_scripts' folder.
 The plots generated in the analysis is located in the 'plots' folder.
 Tables and other data generated from the analysis are located in the 'data_out' folder.
+In order to perform the miRNA conservation search, refer to the 'helper_scripts/miRNA_conservation_search/' folder.